Movement Disorders Research Training

 Research Opportunities with Dr. Thong C. Ma

-For Thong C. Ma, PhD, and team, projects focus on the cellular- and circuit-level changes that underlie impairment in these neurodegenerative diseases.
-These are addressed by measuring and manipulating neuronal activity/circuits, interrogating signaling pathways, and assessing cell type–specific gene expression in animal models and patient biospecimens.
+The research of Thong C. Ma, PhD, focuses on the cellular- and circuit-level changes that underlie impairment in these neurodegenerative diseases, focusing on multiple system atrophy and Parkinson’s disease.
+These are addressed by measuring and manipulating neuronal activity/circuits, interrogating signaling pathways, and assessing cell type–specific gene expression in patient biospecimens, human cell models, and animal models.

 Research Opportunities with Dr. Giulietta M. Riboldi

 The research of Giulietta M. Riboldi, MD, PhD, focuses on the understanding of the genetic determinants of Parkinson’s disease and other movement disorders.
-In particular, she is studying the role of genetic risk factors for Parkinson’s disease (especially GBA) as well as the interaction between genetics and the immune response in the pathogenic mechanisms of Parkinson’s disease through genomic analysis.
-On the other side, her research focuses on the diagnosis of unsolved rare genetic movement disorders through whole-exome sequencing.
+In particular, Dr. Riboldi’s team is studying the role of genetic risk factors for Parkinson’s disease (especially GBA1) as well as the interaction between genetics and the immune response in the pathogenic mechanisms of Parkinson’s disease through genomic analysis.
+Her research also focuses on the diagnosis of unsolved rare genetic movement disorders through in-depth advanced genomic analysis.

 Graduate Student Research

-Graduate students who are interested in conducting movement disorders research are required to select a thesis advisor and sign up for lab rotations.
-Please consult your school’s program policies and requirements for more information about choosing a lab.
+Those from other programs who are interested in rotations should select a laboratory and consult your school’s program policies and requirements for more information about choosing a lab.

-In partnership with the Center for Cognitive Neurology at NYU Langone, National Institutes of Health T32–funded postdoctoral positions are available for neurodegenerative research in movement disorders.
+In partnership with the Center for Cognitive Neurology at NYU Langone, National Institutes of Health T32–funded postdoctoral positions are available for research in neurodegenerative disorders, including movement disorders.
 The goal of this program is to train scientists and clinician–scientists to be future leaders in the field of neurodegenerative research and the aging brain.
+This can be coordinated with clinical training for movement disorders fellows.

 Research Fellowships

-NYU Langone’s Fresco Institute for Parkinson’s and Movement Disorders offers research fellowships for Italian neurologists and researchers.
-Our fellowships train young neurologists and scientists in the comprehensive care of Parkinson’s disease as well as in the latest clinical, translational, and basic research.
+NYU Langone’s Fresco Institute for Parkinson’s and Movement Disorder offers research fellowships for Italian neurologists and researchers.
+Our fellowships train young neurologists and scientists in the comprehensive care of Parkinson’s disease and other movement disorders as well as in the latest clinical, translational, and basic research.

 Support for our fellowship programs is provided by the Edmond J. Safra Philanthropic Foundation, the Kellar Family Foundation, and the Paolo and Marlene Fresco Foundation.